Birdsong in music: In classical music

 Composers have a variety of bird sounds to work with, from actual birdsong and calls to the appearance and movements of birds, whether real, fictional (like the phoenix) or indeed mechanical.
 They can choose to use these materials literally, imitating their sounds, as when Sergei Prokofiev uses an oboe for the quacking of a duck in Peter and the Wolf; it may represent the birds symbolically; or it may give a general impression, as when Vivaldi paints a picture of birds moving and singing in The Four Seasons.
 Two especially popular birds are the nightingale and the cuckoo.
 The nightingale's song has been used by composers including Handel, who quoted it in the aria "Sweet bird" in L'Allegro, il Penseroso ed il Moderato, in the "Nightingale chorus" in Solomon, and in his Organ Concerto "No. 13", known as "The Cuckoo and the Nightingale".
 It appears in Rameau's opera Hippolyte, Respighi's The Birds and Beethoven's Third Symphony.
 Nightingales can also be found in works by Glinka, Mendelssohn, Liszt, Balakirev, Grieg, Granados, Ravel, and Milhaud.
 The cuckoo's distinctive call is used in the 13th-century English "Sumer is icumen in", probably the earliest instance of a birdcall in musical notation.
 In 1650, Athanasius Kircher represented the calls of several birds in musical notation in his encyclopedic Musurgia Universalis.

 Heinrich Biber's c.
 1669 Sonata Representiva is composed in sections labelled with the names of birds and other animals.
 It uses string scratching and detuned unisons to imitate the nightingale, cuckoo, cockerel and chicken.
 Several composers have written works that portray multiple birds.
-Clément Janequin's 16th century Le Chant Des Oiseaux has the singers mention birds by name, and then depicts the bird's songs with nonsense syllables.
-Jean-Philippe Rameau's 1724 Rappel des Oiseaux indicates the presence of bird calls only in its title; while John Walsh's c.
-1715 Bird Fancyer's Delight is a collection of short phrases labelled with bird names, which was intended to teach cagebirds to sing.
+Clément Janequin's 16th century Le Chant des oiseaux has the singers mention birds by name, and then depicts the bird's songs with nonsense syllables.
+Jean-Philippe Rameau's 1724 Rappel des oiseaux indicates the presence of bird calls only in its title; while John Walsh's c.
+1715 Bird Fancyer's Delight is a collection of short phrases labelled with bird names, which was intended to teach cage birds to sing.

-Among the major composers to imitate birdsong are Beethoven (Pastoral Symphony, 2nd movement), Delius (On Hearing the First Cuckoo in Spring), Handel (The Cuckoo and the Nightingale), Respighi (The Birds), Rimsky-Korsakov (Snow Maidens), Dvořák, Saint-Saens (Carnival of the Animals), Vivaldi (Concerto in A, The Cuckoo), and Gustav Mahler (First Symphony, where the cuckoo sings perfect fourths instead of the usual major third or minor third).
+Among the major composers to imitate birdsong are Beethoven (Pastoral Symphony, 2nd movement), Delius (On Hearing the First Cuckoo in Spring), Handel (The Cuckoo and the Nightingale), Respighi (The Birds), Rimsky-Korsakov (Snow Maidens), Dvořák, Saint-Saëns (Carnival of the Animals), Vivaldi (Concerto in A, The Cuckoo), and Gustav Mahler (First Symphony, where the cuckoo sings perfect fourths instead of the usual major third or minor third).

-Less commonly imitated are the great tit (Anton Bruckner's Fourth Symphony), the goldfinch (Vivaldi), linnet (Couperin, Haydn and Rachmaninov), robin (Peter Warlock), swallow (Dvorak and Tchaikovsky), wagtail (Benjamin Britten), and magpie (in a Mussorgsky song).
+Less commonly imitated are the great tit (Anton Bruckner's Fourth Symphony), the goldfinch (Vivaldi), linnet (Couperin, Haydn and Rachmaninov), robin (Peter Warlock), swallow (Dvorak and Tchaikovsky), wagtail (Benjamin Britten), and magpie (in a Mussorgsky song, and in Gioachino Rossini's 1817 opera semiseria, La gazza ladra, "The Thieving Magpie").
 Dvorak celebrated many other kinds of bird, including the stock dove, skylark, and house sparrow.